noahehall/theBookOfNoah/linux/docker/docker.md

       - you can now create containers

-### layers
-  - images maintain parent/child relationships
-  - the files aailable to a container are the union of all of the layers in the linearge of the image the container was created from
-  - programs running inside containers know  nothing about layers
-    - the filesystem operates as though its not running in a container/operating on an image
-  - UFS
+### UFS
   - union file system
-    - UFS mount provides a containers file system
+  - the UFS mount point provides the containers file system
   - used to create mount points on a hosts file system that abstract the use of layers
   - part of a critical set of tools that combine to create effective system isolation
     - MNT namespaces aand chroot system call
   - uses the copy-on-write pattern
     - makes implementing memory-mapped files (mmap() system call) difficult
     - essentially adds a new layer on top of an existing one while copying over everything that did not change
       - think of git, where you can go to an revision
       - similarly you can go to any image in a layer
+  - impact on m

+### layers
+  - images maintain parent/child relationships
+  - the files aailable to a container are the union of all of the layers in the linearge of the image the container was created from
+  - programs running inside containers know  nothing about layers
+    - the filesystem operates as though its not running in a container/operating on an image

 ### dockerfiles
   - scripts for building images